 Gene drive technology is an emerging technology with many applications that present both exciting opportunities and challenging issues.
-Gene drives have the capacity to spread engineered traits through a population at a rate much faster than is possible by normal Mendelian inheritance.
-While engineered gene drive has existed since the early 1990s, this technology has advanced recently with the development of highly precise gene editing tools, like Clustered Regularly-Interspaced Short Palindromic Repeats (CRISPR)/Cas9, which allow for easier and more precise introduction of the gene drive system and targeting of the desired trait.
+Gene drive is a process whereby natural or synthetic mechanisms bias the inheritance of a trait, resulting in the trait being passed on to subsequent generations of an organism with much greater frequency than would otherwise occur.
+Very broadly, when gene drive modified organisms mate with unmodified organisms, the molecular "drive" mechanism results in the gene or trait being passed on to most or all of the offspring.
+The trait is thus "driven" to become more abundant in each successive generation.
+Whether or not and to what extent gene drive will occur is dependent on many factors, including the genetics of the wild and gene drive organisms, the molecular mechanism of the gene drive technology employed, the reproductive behavior of the host species, and the influence of environmental conditions.
+However, when these conditions are met, gene drives have the capacity to spread engineered traits through a population at a rate much faster than is possible by normal Mendelian inheritance.
+While engineered gene drives were first developed in the early 1990s, this technology has advanced recently with the development of highly precise gene editing tools, like Clustered Regularly-Interspaced Short Palindromic Repeats (CRISPR)/Cas9, which allow for easier and more precise introduction of the gene drive system and targeting of the desired trait.